3 Ways Generative AI Will Help Marketers Connect With Customers

 The first step is to understand which topics are most important to your company and assess what data you are already tracking.
 Companies should ensure they’re aligned with three types of ESG metrics:

 1) Universal metrics: All companies, no matter their size or country of origin, should be measuring and reporting on topics such as governance, climate, and diversity

 2) Industry-specific metrics: data privacy, water use, and fair labor, among others

 3) Company-specific metrics: the topics most material to your specific business

 Once you know your starting point, you can identify key gaps in your ESG reporting and prioritize how to address them.

 Global systemic issues — such as poverty, human rights, and climate change — can’t be solved overnight.
 This can be daunting, but the most important step is to set targets and make an improvement plan over time; don’t just look for a quick fix.
 It may take a few years to publish a comprehensive ESG report.

-ESG reporting requirements are rapidly increasing.
+ESG reporting and disclosure requirements aren’t slowing down and will continue to grow and evolve.
 Organizations need to set goals, start tracking against those goals, and report out to stakeholders.